-In the adoption of buffer-aided relays, this coupling is broken as different relays could be selected for transmission and reception.
-Buffering at the relay nodes is a promising solution for cooperative networks and motivates the investigation of new protocols and transmission schemes.
-Ikhlef \emph{et al.} \cite{IKH2} propose a novel criterion based on the $\max-\max$ Relay Selection (MMRS), in which the relay with the best Source-Relay (SR) link is selected for reception and the relay with the best Relay-Destination (RD) link is selected for transmission.
-The MMRS implementation with buffers of finite size is subsequently also discussed.
-Another work that adopts MMRS is \cite{IKH3} which aims to recover the half-duplex loss by adopting successive transmissions.
-As the proposed topology aims to mimic full-duplex relaying, different relays are selected in the same time slot.
-However, relays are considered isolated and the effect of inter-relay interference is ignored, while relay buffers are never considered to be full or empty.
+With the adoption of buffer-aided relays, this coupling is broken, since different relays could be selected for transmission and reception, thus allowing increased degrees of freedom for scenarios where delay insensitive applications take place, or, when delay-aware relay selection is adopted.
+Buffering at the relay nodes is a promising solution for cooperative networks and motivates the investigation of new protocols and transmission schemes, even though it can result in delayed packet transmission making them inappropriate for some delay sensitive applications \cite{SCH_CM}.
+The first works that studied the benefits offered by buffer-aided relays, to the best of the authors' knowledge, are \cite{MEHTA, WANG}; the authors in \cite{MEHTA} investigated the performance of ``rateless'' codes in terms of throughput, end-to-end delay and queue stability when buffer-aided relay selection is employed, while \cite{WANG} presented an opportunistic buffered decode-wait-and-forward protocol which exploited mobile relays with buffers to increase the throughput and reduce the delay of the network.
+Subsequently, Ikhlef \emph{et al.} \cite{IKH2} proposed a novel criterion based on $\max-\max$ Relay Selection (MMRS), in which the relay with the best Source-Relay (SR) link is selected for reception and the relay with the best Relay-Destination (RD) link is selected for transmission.
+The MMRS implementation with buffers of finite size is additionally discussed.
+Another work that adopts MMRS is \cite{IKH3}, which aims to recover the half-duplex loss by adopting successive transmissions.
+As the proposed topology aims to mimic full-duplex relaying, different relays are selected at the same time slot.
+However, relays are considered isolated and the effect of inter-relay interference is ignored, while relay buffers are never considered to be either full or empty.
 Also, outage performance is examined for a fixed rate and the achieved capacity for adaptive rate.
 Krikidis \emph{et al.} \cite{KRICHAR} proposed the $\maxlink$ protocol, which allows all the SR and RD links to enter the competition for the best link through which a signal will be transmitted, thus providing additional freedom in the scheduled transmissions at each time slot.
-Adaptive link selection, but for a single relay setup, is proposed by Zlatanov \emph{et al.} in \cite{ZLAadapt}.
+Adaptive link selection, but for merely a single relay setup, is proposed by Zlatanov \emph{et al.} in \cite{ZLAadapt}.
 The performance potentials of the buffer-aided relaying concept are further investigated in \cite{ZLA2}, where the authors show that half-duplex relaying with storage capabilities outperforms ideal full-duplex relaying.
-Although most of the studies refer to one-way relaying, the work in \cite{LIU} studies the employment of buffers in a two-way relay network and investigates an opportunistic scheduling that maximizes the system sum-rate while ensuring buffer stability.